NaCl10/wordsalt/content/about/_index.md

 I love to ride my bike.
 I could spend hours every day on a bike, but unfortunately, school prevents that.
 I also do many different styles of bike racing, including Cyclocross, BMX, grass track (AKA grass velodrome), and road.
 I also casually mountain bike.
 My favorite by far is definitely cyclocross.

 ## Computers and programming

+I'm a massive nerd, about all sorts of things.
+I legitimately enjoy technical writing and nerding out about grammar and citations (to a certain extent, of course).
+I have considered creating a tool to allow you to fork playlists and create filters so that if you add a song to one playlist, it automatically gets added to another one.
+I write this blog... which y'all will discover might be one of the nerdiest places on earth.
+But the thing I'm the nerdiest about is definitely computers—by a wide margin.
+I use Arch Linux  <!--TODO: add something to indicate where this link goes for accessibility--> ([btw](https://reddit.com/r/linuxmemes/comments/9xgfxq/why_i_use_arch_btw/)), and my system is set up almost completely custom.
+I use KDE with polybar and no DM, for anyone who cares or knows what any of that means.
+I enjoy various different system administration tasks, as well as programming.
+Most of the cool stuff I've done can be found on [my GitHub](https://github.com/nacl10).